 In 2012, although the biomass and HG increased substantially (988,385 mt biomass and 109,409 mt HG), California landings continued declining to only 23,044 mt.
 Fishermen were unable to find sardines early in the year and then shifted their fishing to a banner squid season during the summer.

 There was further evidence of a natural sardine decline in 2013 as sardines disappeared from Canadian waters.
 The 2013 HG decreased 69 percent to 66,495 mt, and California harvested only 7,074 mt of sardines.
 Pacific mackerel landings surpassed sardine for the first time since 1993.
-In place of sardine, a decadal squid population explosion occupied the California purse seine fleet until 2015, when an El Nino event sharply reduced squid availability.
+In place of sardine, a decadal squid population explosion occupied the California purse seine fleet until 2015, when an El Niño event sharply reduced squid availability.
 Since Federal management began in 2000, the sardine biomass has declined more than 70 percent since the 2006 high of 1.3 million mt, and harvest limits have fallen from a high of an HG of 186,971 mt in 2000 to an ACT of 23,293 mt for the 2014-2015 season.
 The April 2015 biomass estimate fell below the CUTOFF value of 150,000 mt, and has remained below that value, thereby precluding a directed commercial fishery from 2015 to the present (see Section 8).
+Since the closure of primary directed commercial fishery, an average of 1,965 mt of sardine has been landed in California, mostly in the live bait fishery.